aqche/flaskeddit/README.md

 * Edit or delete your communites, posts, and replies.
 * Join communities.
 * Get a feed of posts from your joined communities.
-* Upvote/downvote posts and replies.
+* Upvote or downvote posts and replies.
 * Sort communites, posts, and replies by latest or most popular.
 * Basic user profiles.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.
 See deployment for notes on how to deploy the project.